Jin-Daat/ID-Assignment-1/README.md

-# ID-Assignment-1
+# My Personal Portfolio
-In this assignment I will be designing my own portfolio website.
+In this project, I willbe designing and building my very own protfolio website.
+This website will be hard coded from scratch using HTML, CSS as well as some JavaScript.